 Dear Mothers of the Earth:

-The Mothers Project, (TMP) requests your participation in a new initiative to bring attention to the plight of the indigenous people living on the Louisiana Coast of the Gulf of Mexico.
+The Mothers Project, (TMP) requests your participation for the second year in the Christmas toy drive for the children and families of the Louisiana Coast of the Gulf of Mexico.

-Through a series of conversations which began earlier this year, with the leadership of Plenty and the Pointe-au-Chien Tribe and the Isle de Jean Charles band of the Biloxi-Chitimacha-Choctaw, it is clear to me as a mother and grandmother, that despite what we see in mass media advertisements, the Gulf has by no means returned to normal!
+Since our first venture last year with the leadership of Plenty and the Pointe-au-Chien Tribe and the Isle de Jean Charles band of the Biloxi-Chitimacha-Choctaw, it is clear to me that despite what we see in mass media advertisements, the Gulf has by no means returned to normal!
 The lives of these Native American tribes, especially the children have been changed forever.

 Since the BP oil spill and the careless spraying of toxic dispersants, the shrimp and oysters fishing trade has undeniably disappeared; most fear consumption from anything fished from the Gulf waters since the toxic dispersants served to sink the oil to the bottom of the ocean only to be churned up to shore with every new storm.
 As a result of government recovery efforts, widely viewed as inadequate, the Gulf waters now produce the deformed fish,